Medically reviewed by Drugs.com. Last updated on Jun 8, 2021.

 - Easy bruising

 Make an appointment with your doctor if you have any persistent signs and symptoms that worry you.

-Myelofibrosis occurs when blood stem cells develop a genetic mutation.
-Blood stem cells have the ability to replicate and divide into the multiple specialized cells that make up your blood — red blood cells, white blood cells and platelets.
+Myelofibrosis occurs when bone marrow stem cells develop changes (mutations) in their DNA.
+The stem cells have the ability to replicate and divide into the multiple specialized cells that make up your blood — red blood cells, white blood cells and platelets.

-It's not clear what causes the genetic mutation in blood stem cells.
+It's not clear what causes the genetic mutations in bone marrow stem cells.

 Although the cause of myelofibrosis often isn't known, certain factors are known to increase your risk: